 In closing, which one on WordPress is better with your budget?

-3. Shopify vs WordPress: Ease of Use
+Shopify Ease of Use

-If you used WordPress before, you would feel instantly familiar with Shopify’s interface and have no problem accomplishing most common tasks.
+If you used WordPress before, you would feel instantly familiar with Shopify’s interface and have no problem accomplishing the most common tasks.
 With Shopify, you don’t have to be an expert at store building and you can start an online retail store in just a few minutes.

 The back-end is simple and clean, and everything within the dashboard is easy to use.
 Along the left side of the page are the various content areas of the site as well as the settings that can be manipulated.
 There’s absolutely no question as to where you can go to customize your design, set up social sharing, or add a new blog post.